Tribe's Guide to

 A family consultant may be appointed to a case before, at or some stage after the first court appearance.
 They are often appointed to the more complex or high conflict cases.
 But it is open to all parties to apply to have a family consultant appointed.
 If the court does not appoint one and you think this would be a good idea, talk to the court registry about how to apply for one and what the conditions might be.

 Family consultants have a powerful role in the management and outcome of a case.
-They conduct an independent investigation and assessment on the issues and make a report.
-The court is will need some persuading to make orders that are not consistent with the recommendations of a family consultant.
+They conduct an independent investigation and assessment of the issues and make a report.
+The court will need some persuading to make orders that are not consistent with the recommendations of a family consultant.
 It is crucial then to represent yourself and your case well in the interview processes with a family consultant.

-You should be aware that anything you say to a family consultant may be appear in this report.
+You should be aware that anything you say to a family consultant may appear in this report.

 The family consultant is sworn-in to bring their report and other testimony into evidence at the final hearing in a child-related case.